Let’s begin our online journey to the pyramids of Egypt. Gather your expedition party, bring a few snacks, and log on to the Internet.

 A simple Google search will bring up a multitude of websites regarding the pyramids.
 With so many choices, you can afford to be selective in the pages you decide to visit.
 Look for sites posted by associations with reputations for education, such as museums and science magazines.

-If a website’s material seems thrown together haphazardly, giving a first impression of confusion, move on to another site.
+If a website’s material seems thrown together haphazardly, move on to another site.
 If you are a little choosy in the pages you visit, it will make your virtual journey that much more rewarding.

 Getting Started: A Site for Junior Explorers